maciekmm/mionskowski.pl/content/posts/ci-pipeline-for-protobuf.md

 title:  "How to detect breaking changes and lint Protobuf automatically using Gitlab CI and Buf"
 date: 2021-04-07
 tags:
+ - ci
- - devops
+ - protobuf
- - ci/cd
+ - gRPC
  - gitlab
 categories:
  - devops
-comments: false
 aliases:
  - /ci-pipeline-for-protobuf
 ---